 • Maths and science developmental support and advice

 Please refer to http://www.rmit.edu.au/studyandlearningcentre to find more information about Study and Learning Support.

 Disability Liaison Unit:

 If you are suffering from long-term medical condition or disability, you should contact Disability Liaison Unit to seek advice and support to complete your studies.

-Please refer http://www.rmit.edu.au/disability to find more information about services offered by Disability Liaison Unit
+Please refer to http://www.rmit.edu.au/disability to find more information about services offered by Disability Liaison Unit.

 Submittable Work (assignments, reports or project work etc.) submitted late without approval of an extension will not be accepted or marked.